SUMMER CAMP: FAQ

 Our online registration system ACTIVE is quick and easy to understand.
 You will be asked to create a camp account where you can see your purchases and download paperwork.
 At the time of registration, you need the contact information for your children’s healthcare providers and emergency contacts.
-Before camp begins, you will need to send us a photo of your child (so we can learn his/her name) and the required Health and Medication Forms.
+You will also upload the required Health and Medication forms, as well as a photo of your child (so we can learn his or her name).

 CAN I GET ON A WAITLIST WHEN CAMPS FILL UP?

 Yes, when a camp week is full, we will create a waitlist.
 We will contact you if there is an opening in the session.
 Through joining the waitlist is free, payment will be due upon acceptance.
 We will fill camp openings in the order campers are placed on the waitlist.
 You must join the waitlist for each camp session you are interested in.

 WHERE CAN I FIND MORE INFORMATION ABOUT COSTS, DISCOUNTS, AND SCHOLARSHIPS?

 WHEN IS PAYMENT DUE?

 You must pay at least 50% of camp fees during the online registration process.
 The full amount is due by June 2nd.
 You can make additional payments through the registration website (if you created an account), or you can contact firstname.lastname@example.org and she will input your payment.
 If you are registered and have not paid your full camp fees by the end of June 2nd, your credit card will automatically be charged for the remainder.
 If this charge is rejected, you will be removed from the registration list.
 No refunds will be given for failure to make full payment by the deadline.